crcrpar/ChainerDenseNet/README.md

 The difference between DenseNet-BC and original DenseNet is using 1x1 convolutional layer before each 3x3 convolutional layer in DenseBlock.

-2 kinds of DenseNet is defined in `densenet.py`: `DenseNetCifar` & `DenseNetImagenet`.
+3 kinds of DenseNet is defined in `densenet.py`: `DenseNetCifar`, `DenseNetImagenet`, & `DenseNet`.
-Inputs for the former / latter are supposed to be 32x32 / 224x224 sized images.
+DenseNet is able to handle any number of blocks, any number of layers for each block,

 ## Environment
 - Python 3.5.2